This HTML version of Think Complexity, 2nd Edition is provided for convenience, but it is not the best format of the book.

 - Velocity matching:

-- Align velocity with neighboring birds.
+- Align velocity (speed and direction) with neighboring Boids.

-Boids make decisions based on local information only; each boid
+Boids make decisions based on local information only; each Boid

-only sees (or pays attention to) other boids in its field of
+only sees (or pays attention to) other Boids in its field of

-The program defines two classes:
+Boids7.py defines two classes:

-Boid, which implements the boid
+Boid, which implements the Boid

 World, which contains a list of Boids and a